geshan/geshan.github.com/posts/2021-01-08-nodejs-express-helmet.md

 #### Content Security Policy

 This header adds a layer of security by declaring which dynamic resources are allowed to load.
-It helps to mitigate Cross Site Scripting (XSS) and some forms of Click Jacking too.
+It helps to mitigate Cross Site Scripting (XSS) and some forms of Click jacking too.
 You can read more about [CSP](https://content-security-policy.com/).

-For instance with a strict CSP you can block images from other websites Following is the value of the Header given by Helmet as default:
+For instance, with a strict CSP you can block images from other websites Following is the value of the Header given by Helmet as default:

 ```html
 content-security-policy: default-src 'self';base-uri 'self';block-all-mixed-content;font-src 'self' https: data:;frame-ancestors 'self';img-src 'self' data:;object-src 'none';script-src 'self';script-src-attr 'none';style-src 'self' https: 'unsafe-inline';upgrade-insecure-requests